-There are four predominant laws to cover when it comes to cybersecurity:
+There are four predominant cyber laws to cover when it comes to cybersecurity:

-In countries like India, where the internet is used very extensively, cyber laws become extremely crucial.
-Stringent cyber laws fulfil the purpose of supervising the digital circulation of information, software, information security, e-commerce, and monetary transactions.
+In countries like India, where the internet is used very extensively, cyber laws in India become extremely crucial.
+Stringent cyber laws fulfill the purpose of supervising the digital circulation of information, software, information security, e-commerce, and monetary transactions.

-By providing maximum connectivity and minimizing cybersecurity concerns, India's Cyber Laws have cleared the path for electronic commerce and electronic government in the country and also broadened the scope and application of digital media.
+By providing maximum connectivity and minimizing cybersecurity concerns, India's Cybersecurity Law has cleared the path for electronic commerce and electronic government in the country and also broadened the scope and application of digital media.

 1. Information Technology Act, 2000

-The Indian cyber laws are governed by the Information Technology Act, penned down back in 2000.
+The Indian cyber law is governed by the Information Technology Act, penned down back in 2000.
 The principal impetus of this Act is to offer reliable legal inclusiveness to eCommerce, facilitating registration of real-time records with the Government.

 But with the cyber attackers getting sneakier, topped by the human tendency to misuse technology, a series of amendments followed.